 - Turn OFF Point for at least 1 minute using the power switch on the backside.

 - Turn ON Point using the power switch and wait for about 10-20 seconds.

-- Perform a factory reset using
+- Perform a factory reset using the update utility tool

 - Restart your smartphone